 I understand that, while I am a participant in a CASA study center program, I am required to comply with all CASA policies and procedures, including program-specific policies.

-I also understand that I am required to comply with the regulations and guidelines of CASA's international partner institution/s and the tenets of community behavior stated by my home institution's Student Code of Conduct.
-In the event of violation of these, or behavior that is considered by CASA, its international partner institution/s or its representatives to be detrimental to myself, other participants, or the host community, CASA, in consultation with my home institution or host CASA member university, reserves the right to dismiss me as a participant on the program, without refund of payment, for failure to adhere to these standards of conduct.
+I also understand that I am required to comply with the regulations, guidelines, and academic and administrative policies of the CASA center's administering institution/s1, the host institution/s2 and the tenets of community behavior as stated by my home institution's Student Code of Conduct.
+In the event of violation of these, or behavior that is considered by the CASA Center, its administering institution/s or the host institution/s and their representatives to be detrimental to myself, other participants, or the host community, CASA, in consultation with my home institution or the administering institution, reserves the right to dismiss me as a participant on the program, without refund of payment, for failure to adhere to these standards of conduct.
 I agree to abide by these rules and regulations at all times during my participation in a CASA study center program.

-I acknowledge that, while in the host country, I am subject to its laws and am not protected by the laws of my home country.
-I also acknowledge that these laws can be different, and may be more stringent, than the laws of my home country.
-It is my responsibility to take into consideration an accurate perception of the values and norms of the host communities, and the wellbeing of fellow students and program staff, and act accordingly.
-The following is a non-exhaustive list of prohibited conduct:
+I acknowledge that, while in the host country, I am subject to its laws, which may differ from the laws of my home or residency country.
+I also acknowledge that these laws can be different, and may be more stringent, and it is my responsibility to take into consideration an accurate perception of the values and norms of the host communities, and the wellbeing of fellow students and program staff, and act accordingly.